Protect your iPhone against malware with Avast One

 The Command Prompt interface should confirm the Boot-time Scan with the phrase “Scheduled.”
 After you see that, type shutdown /r and press the Enter key to restart your computer and perform the Boot-time Scan.

-As your computer restarts, Avast Free Antivirus will perform a Boot-time Scan to thoroughly check for viruses and other malware.
+As your computer restarts, Avast One will perform a Boot-time Scan to thoroughly check for viruses and other malware.
 This may take several minutes to complete.

 After the scan is complete, your computer will complete the booting process.

 Your cybersecurity tool will know how to tell if a file is a virus and how to remove a virus from a file without deleting it.
 However, many viruses can and will cause direct harm to your software and files.
 You can attempt to recover them with a backup.